Athiya Shetty: Career

 After a brief period of 2 years, Shetty appeared in Anees Bazmee's romantic comedy Mubarakan opposite Anil Kapoor, Arjun Kapoor and Ileana D'Cruz.
 The film, shot in Punjab and London, was a box office hit, though perceived to be a failure, and earned 93.59 crores.
 In the film, she played the role of a simple Punjabi girl named Binkle Sandhu who falls in love with Charan (Arjun Kapoor) but her wedding is instead fixed with Charan's twin brother Karan, who wants to marry his love interest Sweety (D'Cruz).
 Shetty received positive to mixed reviews for her performance in the film, though the film received mixed to negative reviews.
 She then appeared in a song, "Tere Naal Nachna", in 2018, composed, written and sung by Badshah, and featuring newbie singer Sunanda Sharma, for the film Nawabzaade, produced by Remo D'Souza and directed by choreographer Jayesh Pradhan, starring Raghav Juyal, Dharmesh Yelande and Punit Pathak.

 Later on, in 2019, Shetty was cast as Anita "Ani" Awasthi, a young woman who is desperate to settle abroad by marrying an NRI, in Debamitra Biswal's comedy drama Motichoor Chaknachoor, opposite Nawazuddin Siddiqui.
 The film opened to mixed reviews.

-Shetty is next committed to appear in footballer Afshan Ashiq's biopic film, Hope Solo, where she will be seen playing the title role.

 Personal life

-Shetty married her long time partner, Indian cricketer KL Rahul on 23 January 2023.
+Shetty started dating Indian cricketer KL Rahul in 2019.
+They got married on 23 January 2023 at Suniel Shetty's farmhouse in Khandala.
+Shetty gave birth to a girl, on 24 March 2025 and named her Evaarah.